alariclin/all-in-one-duo/README.md

 **Aio-box** It is an automated network encryption tunnel deployment script specifically designed for Linux servers.
 It integrates the current mainstream network security proxy protocols (such as VLESS-Reality, Shadowsocks-2022, Hysteria 2, etc.), aiming to help users quickly set up a secure, private and efficient cross-domain data transmission environment, while providing system-level optimization and anti-blockage self-healing mechanisms.

-> **⚠️ Compliance & Disclaimer**: This project is positioned as a tool for enterprise-level network architecture testing, cybersecurity research, and personal privacy protection.
-It is strictly prohibited to use this script for any activities that violate the laws and regulations of the country or region where you are located.
-Users must bear all direct and indirect legal responsibilities arising from improper use on their own.
+> ⚠️ Compliance & Disclaimer：This project is positioned as an automated tool for network architecture testing, cybersecurity research, and personal privacy protection.
+> 1. Legal Compliance: It is strictly prohibited to use the scripts and technologies provided by this project for any activities that violate the laws and regulations of your country or region.
+Users must ensure their actions comply with local telecommunications, cybersecurity, and internet service regulations.
+> 2. Limitation of Liability: This project is intended for technical exchange, protocol research, and legitimate privacy enhancement under authorized environments.
+The user shall bear full responsibility for any legal consequences or security risks arising from non-compliance or improper use.
+The developers shall not be held liable for any such actions.
+> 3. Technical Intent: The encryption protocols and routing technologies involved are designed to enhance data transmission security.
+Use of this tool for illegal attacks, unauthorized network access, or endangering network infrastructure is strictly forbidden.
+> 4. Acceptance of Terms: By downloading, copying, or running this script, you acknowledge that you have read, understood, and agreed to all terms of this disclaimer.

 ---